Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 the Python validator uses the effective linear transform `CD`, or `diag(CDELT1, CDELT2) * PC`, not bare `CDELT`, and keeps the original axis types (`CRLN-CAR / CRLT-CAR` or `CRLN-CEA / CRLT-CEA`) when constructing the Astropy comparison WCS.
+Explicitly unit-labelled CEA headers are passed through unchanged.
+For normalized CEA headers with no `CUNIT2`, it converts only the second linear-transform row to the equivalent angular values and sets `CUNIT2=deg`, because Astropy otherwise correctly applies the FITS default of degrees to the original missing unit.

 3. Inverse `TAN`